iota-spots/iota-spots-app/README.md

 ## Installation
 Requirements: Installed Ionic Cli, NodeJS, NestJS and CouchDB locally.
 Disable the cors policy in couchdb and register an admin (credentials can be edited in the .env file, further below).

 Install the client dependencies by `cd client` and running `npm i`.
 Do the same in the server folder (`cd server` `npm i`).
-Start the client framework by running `ionic serve`, after adding the .env file into the `server` directory, the server can be started by running `nest start --watch`.
+Start the client framework by running `ionic serve`, after adding the .env file into the `server` directory, start the server by running `nest start --watch`.

 ### .env
 Put a .env file into the root of the server folder